 If you’re feeling energetic, you can join our ranger on a short nature walk on Newtimber Hill with its wealth of wildlife and views across to Devil’s Dyke and the South Downs beyond.

 Refreshments are available from the Wildflour Café (not National Trust) and at our farmers' market which will be selling fresh local produce.

-Saddlescombe Farm is ¾ mile east of Devil’s Dyke and can be reached by taking the award-winning open top 77 bus from Brighton then enjoying a short walk down the South Downs Way to the hamlet.
-Car parking will be available at the farm (£1 on the day for non-members) and will be signposted on the day from Saddlescombe Road, between Poynings and the Devil’s Dyke Road when coming from the A27 at Hove or the A281 from Henfield or Pyecombe.
+Saddlescombe Farm is ¾ mile east of Devil’s Dyke and can be reached by taking the 77 bus from Brighton then enjoying a short walk down the South Downs Way to the hamlet.
+Car parking is available at the farm on open days (chargeable for non-members) and will be signposted from Saddlescombe Road, between Poynings and the Devil’s Dyke Road when coming from the A27 at Hove or the A281 from Henfield or Pyecombe.

-Dogs on leads are welcome to the hamlet and surrounding areas for this event, but they can't visit the lambing area or the inside of the Manor House, but there is plenty more to see for them.
+Dogs on leads are welcome to the hamlet and surrounding areas but they can't be taken inside the Manor House.